Department Training Analyst

 - Identify in-house, local, and outside training resources.

-- Conduct new employee orientations and provide initial staff training.
+- Conduct employee orientations and provide initial staff training.

 - Develop procedures for adequate documentation of training programs; maintain adequate and appropriate employee training records; review documentation for accuracy and completeness.

-- Maintain agency media library and training aids; review training aids and select appropriate additions to ensure library is current and complete.
+- Maintain department media library and training aids; review training aids and select appropriate additions to ensure library is current and complete.

-- Monitor skills requirements and other mandatory training (such as LSI, driving, boundaries/self defense, first aid, CPR, AED, etc.) to ensure employees remain in compliance with requirements.
+- Monitor skills requirements and other mandatory training to ensure employees remain in compliance with requirements.

-- Research grant or other funding opportunities for departmental training.
+- Research grant or other funding opportunities for departmental training, as applicable.

-- Maintain in-depth working knowledge of the policy, statutory, and/or constitutional requirements of the various departments and Department of Criminal Justice.
+- Maintain in-depth working knowledge of the policy, statutory, and/or constitutional requirements.

-- Perform in-house audits on offender files, personnel files, and other official documents to ensure compliance with Division of Criminal Justice standards and other program requirements.
+- Perform in-house audits of files and other official documents to ensure compliance.

 - Manage or work in project team to review, analyze, and maintain department policy, procedures, processes, and workflow, annually or as needed.

-- Document and catalogue program policies, procedures, and processes.
+- Document and catalogue program policies, procedures, and processes, as applicable.

-- Conduct volunteer orientations; train or coordinate volunteer training.
+- May conduct volunteer orientations; train or coordinate volunteer training.

 - Attend seminars, conferences, workshops, classes, lectures, etc., as appropriate, to enhance and maintain knowledge of trends and developments in field; review professional journals; attend association and professional meetings; and otherwise maintain contact with professionals to facilitate exchange of information.